Government Officials Impersonation Scams

 -

-Transfer money to bank accounts, or mobile numbers linked to bank accounts.
+Transfer money to the Police, bank accounts, or mobile numbers linked to bank accounts;

 -

-Request for your banking, SingPass or CPF related information.
+Request for your banking, SingPass and/or CPF related information;

 -

-Ask you to click on links that lead to bank websites.
+Click on links that lead to bank websites;

 -